Tettegouche State Park

 Click to enlarge

 The new visitor center is under construction.
-We hope to complete it in December and open it to the public shortly thereafter.
+We hope to complete it by Spring.
 The park will remain accessible for both camping and day use throughout construction.
 The old visitor office and rest area have been closed.
 Parking for the Lake Superior shoreline trails to Shovel Point and the Baptism River is limited to a small parking lot by the Baptism River and the Cart-in Campground parking lot.
 Restroom facilities will be very limited during construction.

 Look for our temporary entrance and office off Highway 61 just southwest of the Baptism River Bridge.
 (See map above.)